 It is a non-interventional type of study design where you just have to observe your research subjects.
 This study method has four variations, these are:

 These studies do not involve a control group.
 Instead, a small group of patients is chosen for observation.
 These subjects are experiencing some bizarre signs and symptoms, usually after vaccinations.
-For example, patients that are experiencing febrile seizures two weeks after having vaccinated for mumps are gathered together as subjects and are observed for a long period to form a hypothesis.
+For example, patients that are experiencing febrile seizures two weeks after having been vaccinated for mumps are gathered together as subjects and are observed for a long period to form a hypothesis.

 In this type of study, the subject’s existing condition is observed for a short period, and the data is noted.
 It is very beneficial for planning and improving healthcare.
 It can help calibrate the potential risk factors and their outcomes in a particular population.
 For example, studying the probable risk factors for respiratory diseases in a population and forming its hypothesis.